LakshitSinghBishtTM/xLaDe/README.md

 As of `v1.1.0`:

-* the repository structure and governance framework are considered stable
+* repository structure and governance are stable
-* individual experiments may evolve, be promoted, or be retired
+* experiments may evolve, be promoted, or retired

 xLaDe exists as a **living laboratory** for Lean ecosystem design.

-> ⚠️ **Note:** xLaDe is in an experimental stage.
-Features are evolving, and the ecosystem is designed for research, exploration, and collaboration.
-Your contributions help shape its future.